itamarst/crochet/README.md

 --------

 * setup() runs reactor in thread, supports multiple calls.
+* in_event_loop decorator that runs code in Twisted, returns DeferredResult.

 Planned Initial Features
 ------------------------

-* runTwisted decorator that runs code in Twisted, returns future of some sort.
 * callLater which runs code in thread pool.
 * LoopingCall which runs code in thread pool.